9 Top Tips for First-Time Homebuyers

 Possibly more important than the amount of your loan is your interest rate.
 If you can lower your rate by just one percentage point, you’ll save tens of thousands over the course of the loan.

 Buying your first place can be a good move if you have the money for it!
-To do it right, it’s important to identify your priorities, know your budget and stick to it, and to keep a reasonable and open mind.
-Hopefully these 9 top tips for first-time homebuyers will help you as you look for an house to buy.
+To do it right, it’s important to identify your priorities, know your budget stick to it, and keep a reasonable and open mind.
+Hopefully, these 9 top tips for first-time homebuyers will help you as you look for a house to buy.